Lia-MC/mat292-final-project/README.md

 To run or read any of our code, please first follow the steps below:
 1. Clone the repository
 2. Generate an API key at https://aistudio.google.com/app/api-keys
+3. Navigate to the code folder.
+This is where all relevant, updated code is stored.
-3. Locally make a .env file and write GOOGLE_API_KEY = {fill this in with your API key, remove curly braces}
+4. Locally make a .env file and write GOOGLE_API_KEY = {fill this in with your API key, remove curly braces}

 (WARNING: If at any point there is an error that you have run out of API credits, please generate a new API key and rerun our program.
 We recomend generating a new API key for every run, to prevent it running out in the middle of a trial.)